Balla23-web/pdsnd_github/README.md

 Use of git command to push code to github

 ### Description
-The project use the git command to push the biksehare code to github
+The project use the git command to push the bikeshare code to github

 ### Files used
 Chicago.csv